Home Family and home Gradina si gradina de legume How to grow an apple tree

 karl_1

-How much does the apple tree bear?
+How long does an apple tree bear fruit?

-Why the apple tree does not bear fruit
+Why doesn't the apple tree bear fruit?

 98239989_99250747